aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   }
 }

-export default ServerActions;
+module.exports = BenchActions;
 ```

 ##### Putting it all together
-* In the success callback of your AJAX call in the `ApiUtil`, we can
+* In the success callback of your AJAX call in the `ApiUtil#fetchAllBenches`,
-  finally use the action we just wrote.
-Call `ServerActions.receiveAll` and
-  pass in the benches you received as an argument.
+  we can invoke the success callback that was passed.
 * Call `BenchStore.all`, it's still empty, right?
 The Dispatcher fired
   (hopefully) but the store wasn't listening to the Dispatcher.
 * Tell the `BenchStore` to listen to the dispatcher by doing the